Physician Assistant (BS)

 Acceptance requires approval by the Physician Assistant Program Admissions Committee.
 This committee bases its recommendations on the following screening criteria;

-- Physician Assistant Program Application and three letters of reference
+- Physician Assistant Program Application and three reference letters

 - Grade point average and appropriate courses.